David Sanders (biologist): West Lafayette City Council

 Sanders began his term on the Council in 2016, after a campaign in which he promised "careful oversight", "transparency" and "quantitative analytical skills".

 In 2017, Sanders introduced and passed a resolution declaring West Lafayette a "machaseh" — that is, a refuge, for immigrants.
 The resolution was debated at multiple meetings and was crafted to adhere to state law which prohibits sanctuary cities.

 In 2017, Sanders took a knee during a city council meeting immediately after the pledge of allegiance.
 He later wrote an op-ed explaining his reasons which included an "assault on the constitutional right to free speech", “Indiana voter ID laws (the new poll taxes)”, “the war on drugs” and “the very name of our state” as a reminder of the unfair treatment of Native Americans.

 In 2018, Sanders sponsored a resolution to encourage businesses to stop using plastic straws and utensils, which passed the city council.

 In 2021, Sanders sponsored an ordinance to prohibit unlicensed therapists from practicing conversion therapy in West Lafayette.
 It was withdrawn because of the threat of a lawsuit.

 Sanders has made personal privacy a focus of his city council service and he was the sponsor of an ordinance banning facial recognition surveillance technology that twice passed the city council.
 It was vetoed by the mayor.

 Sanders opposed a tax abatement for Rolls-Royce because he regarded the Economic Revitalization Zone necessary for the abatement to be inconsistent with Indiana law and questioned whether the company needed the tax abatement.
 He also expressed his concern about providing tax abatements to a company that had been involved in the largest bribery scandal in UK history and was fined by the United States in 2017 for bribery of foreign officials.

-Following the passage of Indiana's abortion law in August 2022, Sanders said that he would donate his city council salary to pay the travel expenses of any city employees who need to travel out of Indiana to obtain an abortion.
-Sanders told reporters he donates his salary to charitable organizations like religious groups and veterans groups.
+Sanders founded the "Stop the Water Steal" organization "in opposition to a state-sponsored project that would pump as much as 100 million gallons of water per day from aquifers connected to the Wabash River to an advanced manufacturing park in Boone County."